MartinT86/MartinT86.github.io/_posts/PUB2017-11-31-piskelapp-pixel-art.md

 Once you are happy with your animation you can then export it in various formats such as a GIF or as a sprite sheet.
 Since I was importing mine in to Unity I went with the sprite sheet option.
 On importing in to Unity I found no problems at all.

+I'll do another post about how to use the sprite sheet in unity another time.

 ## Amazing

+I can't recommend Piskel enough.
+For someone totally new to pixel art like me, it was really daunting on how to go about getting started.
+However Piskel's easy to use interface let me concentrate on trying to make something cool rather than learning a new piece of software.

+Go try it!